 Kentucky law requires that a Kentucky Master Logger be on-site and in charge of commercial logging operations in Kentucky.
 If you have graduated from a logger education program in another state you may be eligible to apply for Kentucky Master Logger status.
 Kentucky currently has reciprocity agreements with Alabama, Arkansas, Illinois, Indiana, Mississippi, Missouri, North Carolina, Ohio, Tennessee, Virginia and West Virginia.
 Logger/operators who have completed equivalent training need to complete and submit a reciprocity application, a $50 check and proof of his/her attendance or graduation from the appropriate logger education course to the address noted on the application.
 For more information about reciprocity agreements, please contact the division's harvesting compliance staff at 502-564-4496.

 Temporary Master Logger Designation

 A Temporary Master Logger card allows an applicant the ability to work while waiting to attend a three-day program that is to be held within the four month temporary period.
 To apply for this card, please read and complete the Temporary Kentucky Master Logger Form (KML-7).
 Please click temporary master logger for specific information on how to obtain this designation.

-For more information about the KML training program or to request a KML information packet, please contact Mark Schuster, the KML program coordinator.
+For more information about the KML training program or to request a KML information packet, please contact Beth Williams the KML program coordinator.
+Phone 859-257-6230.